 Using This Blog

-Please take what you need from what you find here, and respect that others' journeys may be different from your own.
+Please take what you need from what you find here, and respect that others' journeys will differ from yours.

 My top 10, in no significant order!